dat-ecosystem-archive/dat-node/readme.md

   dbName: '.dat' // directory name for level database }
 ```

+*Note: If using `opts.db` or `opts.drive` dat-node will not try to resume an existing archive, or save the key to the database.
+Use `opts.key` to resume the archive.*

 The callback, `cb(err, dat)`, includes a `dat` object that has the following properties: